 The use of computer aided dispatch systems (CAD) continues to grow.
 It is, after all, a form of technology that has proven beneficial to public safety providers for decades.
 CAD’s benefits are derived from its ability to integrate other systems used by first responders such as help provide for a unified ability to access and relay data necessary to their job functions.

-One of CAD’s initial functions was the incorporation of data associated with the 911 system.
+One of CAD’s initial functions was the incorporation of data associated with the 911 system, including next generation 911.
 While it is still a major component of CAD, 911 integration can provide emergency dispatchers with details about a caller’s location, telephone number, and name, often before the call is even answered.
 As the technology developed, CAD included instant access to records management systems (RMS), as well as the ability to pinpoint the location of first responders using automatic vehicle location (AVL) software.

 As mobile technology evolved from two-way radios to vehicle-mounted laptops to the use of tablets and cell phones, CAD also served as a means to enhance the data exchange benefits of these devices.
 The flexibility of updated CAD systems means they will grow as new technology improves and new systems are introduced.
 The dispatcher’s use of a single computer monitor is a thing of decades past.
 Modern workstations in a dispatch center can resemble that of NASA’s mission control.
 However, thanks to state-of-the-art technology, CAD keeps vast amounts of data organized and readily available when it is needed most.